williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 }
 ~~~

 > State transitions are strictly enforced for state tokens.
-You will receive a `403 Forbidden` status code if you attempt to use a state token for given [status](#authentication-status) with invalid Authentication API operation for the status.
+You will receive a `403 Forbidden` status code if you call an Authentication API operation with a `stateToken` with an invalid [state](#transaction-state).

 ~~~http
 HTTP/1.1 403 Forbidden